josephbowles/broadcast_nl/README.md

 ## Code to accompany: [Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios](https://arxiv.org/abs/2111.xxxx)
-#### Emanuel-Cristian Boghiu, Flavien Hirsch, Pei-ShengLin, Marco Túlio Quintino, and Joseph Bowles
+#### Flavien Hirsch, Emanuel-Cristian Boghiu, Pei-Sheng Lin, Marco Túlio Quintino, and Joseph Bowles

 This is a repository for the code used to calculate the numerical results presented in the article [Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios](https://arxiv.org/abs/2111.xxxx).

  MATLAB code requires:
-- [cvx](http://cvxr.com/) - a free MATLAB toolbox for rapid prototyping of optimization problems.
+- [CVX](http://cvxr.com/) - a free MATLAB toolbox for rapid prototyping of optimization problems.
 - [YALMIP](https://github.com/yalmip) - a free MATLAB toolbox for optimization modeling.
 - [QETLAB](http://www.qetlab.com/) - a free MATLAB toolbox for quantum entanglement theory.
+- [MOSEK](https://www.mosek.com/) - a solver for linear and semidefinite programs with free academic licenses; the code can be perfectly adapted to use free and open sources alternatives such as [CVXOPT](https://cvxopt.org/).

 The MATLAB code of this repository contains: